How To Add a GPX File to Google Maps

 First, sign in to My Maps, then follow the steps outlined below:

-Click on Add Layer in the menu to the left, and under the layer, click on import.
+2. Click on Add Layer in the menu to the left, and then click on Import.

 It’s that simple.
 However, this might not import all the data from the GPX file.
 If you want to make sure that the map features are imported, you should convert the map file into KML format first.